 We implemented the verification framework that we outlined in Section 3.1 for the CompCert C compiler using the proof assistant Coq.
 The verification consists of about 5000 lines of Coq code that we integrated into CompCert 1.13 (which originally consists of about 90000 lines of Coq code) to obtain a modified version that we call Quantitative CompCert.
-CompCert 1.13 is decomposed into 20 passes between 11 intermediate languages (see [9] for an overview).
-We describe our modified Quantitative CompCert in this section.
+The source-level language is CompCert C 1.13 and the target language is CompCert x86 assembly.